 The road will change to #518 when you pass the intersection for Deildartunguhver Hot Spring.
 If you choose to stop at Deildartunguhver, give yourself around 15 minutes to visit this site.
-Then continue for another 29 km (18 mi) before you arrive to Húsafell.
+Then continue for another 29 km (18 mi) before you arrive at Húsafell.

 On the way, you will pass Reykholt, once the homestead of Iceland’s most famous scholar, Snorri Sturluson.
 Ten minutes before Húsafell are the Hraunfossar and Barnafoss Waterfalls.
-You should give yourself at least 30 minutes to visit and photographic the waterfalls.
+You should give yourself at least 30 minutes to visit and photograph the waterfalls.

-When you arrive at Húsafell, check-in for the tour at the Húsafell information center, next to Húsafell Bistro and the gas station.
+When you arrive at Húsafell, check in for the tour at the Húsafell information center, next to Húsafell Bistro and the gas station.

-If you are driving to Klaki Base camp (only between 1st of June – 15th of October), then continue driving on road #518 and make a right turn to road #550 at the intersection right after driving out of the small forest.
+If you are driving to Klaki Base camp (only between the 1st of June – the 15th of October), then continue driving on road #518 and make a right turn to road #550 at the intersection right after driving out of the small forest.